smcclab/smc-course/_resources/01-faq.md

 ## What reference format is used in this course? {#reference-format}

-We prefer ACM reference format: <https://www.acm.org/publications/authors/reference-formatting>
+We use ACM reference format: <https://www.acm.org/publications/authors/reference-formatting>

 Some example references in Markdown format are as follows: